SafeDisc: Operation

 SafeDisc adds a unique digital signature to the optical media at the time of replication.
 Each time a SafeDisc-protected program runs, the SafeDisc authenticator performs various security checks and verifies the SafeDisc signature on the optical media.
 The authentication process takes about 10 to 20 seconds.
 Once verification has been established, the sequence is complete and the program will start normally.
 The SafeDisc signature is designed to be difficult to copy or transfer from the original media.
 (For example, it might change as a result of error correction during the copying process.)
 Certain multimedia programs are designed to run from the PC's hard drive without accessing files from the program disc after the initial installation.
 SafeDisc will permit this as long as the consumer retains the original CD or DVD, which is required for authentication each time the program is launched.
 Failure to place the original disc in the drive when loading the program will prevent validation of the SafeDisc signature.

 Version history

 SafeDisc (V1) (1998–2001)

-SafeDisk V1 protected CDs can be recognized by several files on the CD:
+SafeDisc V1 protected CDs can be recognized by several files on the CD: